Mhmdhalim/Frontend/README.md

 # Frontend
-I create some of projects.
+I create some of projects from zero.\
+These problems/challanges are found on FrontEnd Mentor.

 ## DEMOES
 ### EASY (NEWBIE)